kwhitley/itty-fetcher/README.md

 - Accepts _any_ HTTP method (including user-defined)
 - 404, 400, 500, errors actually throw to allow easier catching
 - Still allows any native fetch options (including headers, etc) to be sent
+- allows full takeover of the Response chain

 ## Simple Usage